-When an air valve is actuated solely by the electrical signal, that solenoid valve is defined as being one that is direct acting.
+When an air valve is actuated solely by the electrical signal, that solenoid valve is defined as being direct acting.

-When a solenoid valve uses both electricity and compressed air to shift that air valve, that type is deemed to be a solenoid pilot valve.
+When a solenoid valve uses both electricity and compressed air to shift that air valve, that type is deemed a solenoid pilot valve.

 Fig. 44 shows a double solenoid pilot operated air valve.